shafnasir/MyPlanBook/doc/sprint3/sprint3.md

 	- *Log out using Database*: Save whether or not a user has logged out so that the user is only allowed to log in if they have logged out.
 Assigned to: Miko Gao.
 	- *Save Goal*: Have the user's financials goals get saved to the database.
 Also have the information set from the previous use load whenever the page is closed or app is closed.

-## THEB-2: Set Savings Goals
-- Assigned to: Brandon Joubran
-- Subtasks
-	- *GUI*: Have the page set up and connecting it to the financial hub activity.
-	-*Adding a goal*: Allow's the user to enter a product that they want to save for.
-The user can enter the name of the product and the price of it.
-	-*Goal Progression*: Allow the user to enter income and expenditures.
-This adjusts the progress bar accordingly, while updating the user how close they are to their goal.